K

 Execute bash command in pod with kubectl?

-How to execute a bash command in the pod?
-I want to do everything with one bash command?
+How to execute a Bash command in the pod?
+I want to do everything with a single Bash command.

 [root@master ~]# kubectl exec -it --namespace="tools" mongo-pod --bash -c "mongo"